kamshory/ESP32DrumPad/README.md

 | 1  | 1  | 0  | 56          | 86      |
 | 1  | 1  | 1  | 57          | 87      |

+The AT24C128/256 has a hardware data protection scheme that allows the user to write protect the whole memory when the WP pin is at VCC.

 ### Channel Configuration

 | Offset | Length | Type       | Range        | Usage                          |